tecton-ai/examples/README.md

 #### [Standard deviation of user spend (Batch)](Fraud/features/user_dollar_spend_aggregates.py)

 Measure how much a user's recent transactions deviate from their usual behavior to detect any suspicious activity on a credit card.
-This feature computes the standard deviation of a user's transaction amounts in the last 10, 30 and 60 days prior to the current transaction day, it is refreshed daily.
+This feature computes the standard deviation of a user's transaction amounts in the last 10, 30, and 60 days prior to the current transaction day.
+This feature is refreshed daily.

 ```python
 @batch_feature_view(